The officers of the USA shall be the:

 - Appointed Sub-committee representatives are to inform the Executive Board and general membership of the nature of impending votes in sub-committees and shall cast a vote as directed by the membership at large and the USA Executive Board.

 Board and Committees

-- The USA standing groups shall be the Executive Board, Welcome and Outreach Committee, Scholarship Committee, Fundraising Committee, Professional Development Committee, Program Planning Committee, and Spring Break Break Committee.
+- The USA standing groups shall be the Executive Board, Welcome and Outreach Committee, Scholarship Committee, Fundraising Committee, Professional Development Committee, Program Planning Committee, and Spring event Committee.
 Ad-hoc or special purpose committees may be established as the need arises and as directed by the Executive Board.

 - Each standing committee shall serve until the completion of the task or until the standing committee is dissolved.
 Membership of standing committees is appointed by the President from amongst USA members.

 - The Executive Board shall consist of the Shared Governance representatives and the officers of the USA, including the immediate Past President as a non-voting member.
 The board shall plan the agenda for the organization for the year and present issues to the membership for consideration and voting as appropriate.
 Specific duties of the board represent the entire membership and acknowledge the needs and concerns of all the members in carrying out decision-making responsibilities.